Skip to content

 Kleber Monument in Place Kleber in Strasbourg

-Every Christmas season a huge fir tree is set up in the south west of the square, people put gifts for the poor beneath the tree and about 50 booths set up to make a small village of sharing.
-The entire area was classified as a UNESCO World Heritage Site in 1988 which was the first time such an honor was bestowed upon an entire city center.
+Every Christmsquare’s southwest corner is set up in the square’s southwest corner.
+People put gifts for low-income people beneath the tree, and about 50 booths are set up to make a small village of sharing.
+The entire area was classified as a UNESCO World Hehonoure Site in 1988, the first time succentreonor was bestowed upon a whole city centre.

 2. The Aubette:

 This historical building on Place Kléber in Strasbourg was built between 1765 and 1772.
-L’Aubette went through many stages of care and neglect from its start in the 13th century up until the 1920s.
+From its start in the 13th century until the 1920s, L’Aubette went through many stages of care and neglect.
 Even though Place Kléber was paid much care, no one seemed to care about The Aubette.

 In the 1920s, three architects were commissioned to bring the building back from the dead.
-Theo van Doesburg, Sophie Taeuber-Arp and Jean Arp were in charge of the two cafes and two dance halls, the entrance aisle, tearoom and two bars, the basement, the passage and billiard room.
-All three artists worked together in designing the stairwell.
+Theo van Doesburg, Sophie Taeuber-Arp, and Jean Arp were in charge of the two cafes and two dance halls, the entrance aisle, the tearoom, two bars, the basement, the passage, and the billiard room.
+All three artists worked together to design the stairwell.

-The current Aubette has three rooms that are open to the public with free admission on Place Kléber.
-The building has a gallery, theater and a café.
+The current admission fee is accessible to the Public, and there is also free admission at Place.
+The building has a gallery, theatre and a café.

 3. Cathédrale Notre-Dame de Strasbourg (Strasbourg Cathedral):